-1. Band of Brothers
+Band of Brothers

 This may be the first great HBO miniseries.
 Tom Hanks and Steven Spielberg, who acted and directed Saving Private Ryan, teamed up again to help produce this World War II series for HBO.
 It’s a richer look at the American foot soldiers of the war, specifically a team of paratroopers who battle it out in Europe just before, during, and after D-Day.
 Damian Lewis, Ron Livingston, and Donnie Wahlberg are some of the main cast members, and you will also see some appearances by Friends’ David Schwimmer and even Jimmy Fallon.

-2. Catherine The Great
+Catherine The Great

 Helen Mirren plays the powerful Empress of Russia in this HBO miniseries.
 The four-part limited series shows her leading the country for over 50 years in the mid-to-late 18th century.
 Mirren gives a great performance as Catherine, as she rises to become one of the most powerful world leaders of all time.

-3. Years and Years
+Years and Years

 This series, co-produced with the BBC, first takes place in the very recent past, 2019, as it follows an extended British family.
 It then moves into the near future, as a highly conservative politician, played by Emma Thompson, rises in the ranks to become the UK Prime Minister.
-The series shows how her actions, along with rises in technology, influence this British family, with lots of unexpected twists and turns.
+The series shows how her actions, along with rises in technology, influence this British family, with many unexpected twists and turns.

 In April 1986, the nuclear power plant in Chernobyl, located in the Soviet Union, exploded.
 This acclaimed HBO limited series examines the reasons behind the worst nuclear plant disaster in history.
 It also covers the fallout, both literally and metaphorically.
 As tens of thousands of people get evacuated from the immediate area, the Soviet Union tries to cover up the event.
 The series shows that the government’s lies about the disaster might have helped in the fall of the Soviet Union a few years later.

-5. The Plot Against America
+The Plot Against America

-This HBO miniseries is based on the novel from Phillip Roth.
+This HBO miniseries is based on the novel by Phillip Roth.
 It takes place in the United States in 1940, but in an alternate timeline.
-In this universe, the famed aviator Charles Lindbergh waged a campaign to run for President against Franklin Roosevelt, and eventually wins.
+In this universe, the famed aviator Charles Lindbergh waged a campaign to run for President against Franklin Roosevelt and eventually wins.
 The show, which centers mainly on a Jewish family in New Jersey, examines how it deals with Lindbergh’s rule as he slowly turns America into a fascist state.
 The HBO limited series stars Winona Ryder and John Turturro.

-6. From The Earth To The Moon
+From The Earth To The Moon

 The Night Of

 This is a dark, grim, and gritty crime drama set in New York City.
 A Pakistani-American college student, played by Riz Ahmed, is charged with the murder of a young girl.
 The series takes a brutal look at the criminal justice system, as we see Ahmed’s character trying to prove his innocence.
 He’s helped with his attorney, played to perfection by John Turturro.

 Based on the novel by Gillian Flynn, this is another HBO miniseries with a crime and murder theme.
-Amy Adams plays a newspaper reported in St Louis who returns to her rural hometown.
-Her stated goal is to report on and look into the unsolved murder of a pre-teen girl, and the disappearance of another girl in the town.
+Amy Adams plays a newspaper reporter in St Louis who returns to her rural hometown.
+Her stated goal is to report on and look into the unsolved murder of a pre-teen girl and the disappearance of another girl in the town.
 However, she also has to deal with some unresolved family issues of her own.

 This show has been put on our HBO miniseries list as a bit of a cheat, at least in our eyes.
 Watchmen is being labeled as an HBO limited series by the cable network itself.
-However, we are still hopeful that a second season of this show might come down the pike at some point.
+However, we are still hopeful that the second season of this show might come down the pike at some point.
 For now, we are putting this sequel to the classic alternate history-superhero graphic novel on this list.
 Developed as a sequel to the graphic novel, it is an excellent continuation of the story originally told by writer Alan Moore and artist Dave Gibbons.
 It also serves as a look at how racism has and continues to be a major problem in the United States.